colinux/malihu-custom-scrollbar-plugin/README.md

 You can find the original version, [demos](http://manos.malihu.gr/tuts/jquery_custom_scrollbar.html), examples and documentation on the official page <http://manos.malihu.gr/jquery-custom-content-scroller>.

 This version is modified to have a more complete options mechanism with inheritance.
-There are 2 major changes
+There are 3 major changes:

  * plugin declaration: all options are passed in an object
  * all elements manipulated can be overrided by options